-Taste
+Taste over Skill

 So in the future, one person will probably produce better artwork, text or iconography, solely by having better taste than another.

 But currently I'm sceptical of learning the craft of creating digital output.
-Learning to illustrate, learning to design iconography or learning to build 3D worlds might not be skills worth pursuing.
+Learning to illustrate, learning to design iconography or learning to build 3D worlds might not be (technical) skills worth pursuing.

 What's left to pursue then is the skill of learning to brainstorm new ideas and getting deep into a topic, so you can start developing what's called a taste.